7skaliahmed07/Gene-Expression-Data-Analysis/readme.md

 ---- Running the Code
 1. Clone this repository: `git clone <repository-url>`
 2. Place the raw data files (`NL.csv`, `PL.csv`, `UK.csv`, `US.csv`, `genes.csv`) in the `data/` directory.
-3. Open the notebook: `cd assignment_c && jupyter notebook assignment_C.ipynb`
+3. Open the notebook: `cd analysis && jupyter notebook analysis.ipynb`
 4. Run all cells to execute the analysis.

 ---- Steps